top of page

 In New Zealand there are only TWO brands which have support available Nationwide (although this may still mean a few hours drive): Yamaha and SeaDoo.

-Kawasaki are well supported in Christchurch, but elsewhere is very limited.
+Kawasaki are well supported in Otago, but elsewhere is very limited (at time of publishing).

 No other brands are supported in NZ.